torvalds/linux/Documentation/gpu/rfc/i915_vm_bind.rst

 system allocator support (See `Shared Virtual Memory (SVM) support`_).
 The older execbuf mode and the newer VM_BIND mode without page faults manages residency of backing storage using dma_fence.
-The VM_BIND mode with page faults and the system allocator support do not use any dma_fence at all.
+The VM_BIND mode with page faults and the system allocator support do analt use any dma_fence at all.

 VM_BIND locking order is as below.